eternalseptember/dream_diary/README.md

 ## Bug to Figure Out

-* In the admin panel, when adding a dream, the markdown jquery to toggle the hide debounces and doesn't work anymore.
+* In the admin panel, when adding a dream, the markdown jquery to toggle the hide does not debounce, and therefore, and doesn't work anymore.

 ## Problems That Were Fixed